Implicit Counterfactual Data Augmentation for Robust Learning: Experiments

 Following ISDA's visualization manner, we map the augmented features back into the pixel space.
 The corresponding results are presented in Fig.~\ref{fig8}, highlighting that ICDA can generate more diverse and meaningful counterfactual images and notably alter the non-intrinsic attributes, e.g., scene contexts and viewpoints, compared with ISDA and RISDA.

-Additionally, Grad-CAM~\cite{r72} is utilized to visualize the regions that models used for making predictions.
-Fig.~\ref{fig9} manifests that ISDA focuses on the background or other nuisances for false predictions, while ICDA focuses tightly on the causal regions corresponding to the object, assisting models to make correct classifications.
+Additionally, Grad-CAM~\cite{r72} is utilized to visualize the regions that models use for making predictions.
+Fig.~\ref{fig9}(a) manifests that ISDA focuses on the background or other nuisances for false predictions, while ICDA focuses tightly on the causal regions corresponding to the object, assisting models in making correct classifications.
 For example, for the image of ``Brittany spaniel", ISDA utilizes spurious context ``Water", so its prediction is ``Drake", while the model trained with ICDA attends more to the dog, contributing to a correct prediction.
 Therefore, in addition to performance gains, the ICDA predictions are made for the right reasons.
-More visualization results are shown in Appendix~F.
+Fig.~\ref{fig9}(b) presents some images that are wrongly classified by both ISDA and ICDA.
+Although both methods produce incorrect predictions, ICDA enables the model to focus more effectively on causal attributes by disrupting the spurious associations between nuisance factors and class labels.
+Additional visualization results are provided in Appendix~F.